Health Information Technology for Economic and Clinical Health Act: National Coordinator for Health Information Technology (HIT)

 The Office of the National Coordinator for Health Information Technology (ONC) is established within the Department of Health and Human Services.
 The National Coordinator is appointed by the Secretary and reports directly to the Secretary.

 The National Coordinator is responsible for the development of the Nationwide Health Information Network.

 HIT Policy Committee

 The HIT Policy Committee recommends a policy framework for the development and adoption of a nationwide health information technology infrastructure that permits the electronic exchange and use of health information.

 HIT Standards Committee

 The HIT Standards Committee recommends to the National Coordinator standards, implementation specifications, and certification criteria.
 The Standards Committee also harmonizes, pilot tests, and ensures consistency with the Social Security Act.

+Subtitle B – Testing of Health Information Technology

+Subtitle B of the HITECH Act established a framework for the testing and certification of health information technology used in the United States healthcare system.
+The provisions were intended to support the adoption of interoperable electronic health records (EHRs) by ensuring that certified systems met standardized functional, security, and interoperability requirements.

+Under the HITECH Act, ONC developed the ONC Health IT Certification Program, which established certification criteria for EHR technology used in federal incentive programs.
+Healthcare providers participating in the Medicare and Medicaid EHR Incentive Programs were generally required to use certified EHR technology in order to qualify for incentive payments associated with meaningful use.

+The certification framework included testing for capabilities such as electronic prescribing, clinical quality measure reporting, privacy and security controls, and health information exchange using standardized formats and protocols.
+Accredited Testing Laboratories (ATLs) and Authorized Certification Bodies (ACBs) were approved by ONC to perform testing and certification activities.

+Over time, certification requirements expanded to include interoperability standards such as the Fast Healthcare Interoperability Resources (FHIR) standard and application programming interfaces (APIs) intended to support patient access and data exchange.

+Critics of the certification program argued that some certified EHR systems remained difficult to use and did not consistently achieve practical interoperability despite meeting formal certification requirements.
+Others argued that the testing and certification process helped establish a national baseline for EHR functionality and accelerated the digitization of healthcare records in the United States.